walisc/WPooW/docs/CustomElements-FullExample.md

 }
 ```

-As can be seen from the example above we are using jquery-ui slider component.
+As can be seen from the example above we are using the jquery-ui slider component.
 This means we are going to have to download
-these files and add the components folder.
-There is also a additional css file we will use to style our slider.
+these files and add them to the components folder.
+There is also an additional css file we will use to style our slider.
 The content
 of that css file is below:-

 ```css